 A probabilistic statement is not the same as the confidence and precision information calculated based on sampling theory.

 However, a small number of program designs do lend themselves to experimental or quasi-experimental designs that allow for regression analysis of net impacts.

+Violette and Rathbun, Estimating Net Savings, 46-48.